Why do I need to tell you my name and contact information?

 The officer will support you throughout the investigation and work with you, your neighbours, the police and other agencies to put a stop to the anti-social behaviour.

-If a resident doesn’t stop behaving in an anti-social way, we will enforce measures in our tenancy agreement and take legal action to evict them.
+If a resident doesn’t stop behaving in an anti-social way, we will enforce the tenancy agreement and any take appropriate legal action.

 Anyone who feels their complaints about anti-social behaviour have not been properly investigated can now use Community Trigger to have their case reviewed.

 Members of the public who feel their complaints about anti-social behaviour have not been properly investigated can now trigger a review using a new tool under the Anti-social Behaviour, Crime and Policing Bill.

 The tool, known as Community Trigger, gives the public the right to request a case review if: